 All funded PhD candidates with ASCA are expected to hand in a pilot study for evaluation, together with a table of contents for the dissertation and a time schedule for its completion.
-For PhD candidates with a full-time employment contract (1.0 fte), the pilot study is normally due in the 6th month; for PhD candidates with a part-time employment contract (0.8 fte), the pilot study is normally due in the 9th month.
+For PhD candidates with a full-time employment contract (1.0 fte), the pilot study is normally due in the 9th month.
 The month in which the evaluation will take place is stipulated in the PhD candidate’s employment contract.
 The evaluation can only be postponed with the permission of ASCA’s vice-director, who has been mandated by ASCA’s director to oversee the pilot study evaluation process.

 The pilot study is evaluated by the supervisors, an external reader (preferably an ASCA staff member with expertise in the area of the dissertation who is not directly involved in the PhD candidate’s project) and ASCA’s vice-director.
 On the basis of the evaluations, ASCA’s vice-director decides whether or not the pilot study is of the required quality.
 If ASCA’s vice-director decides the pilot study is not up to standard, the PhD candidate will be informed of this at the evaluation meeting and will be given 4 weeks to revise the pilot study.
 After the revised pilot is submitted, it is evaluated again by the supervisors, external reader and ASCA’s vice-director.
 The PhD candidate will receive an assessment report in which the pilot study is either deemed satisfactory (in this case, the employment contract will be extended for the full period of the PhD) or unsatisfactory (in this case, the candidate’s contract will not be extended).
 A second evaluation meeting will take place in which the PhD candidate can respond to the assessment report.
 If the meeting does not change the vice-director’s decision, the procedure to not extend the PhD candidate’s contract is started.
 The PhD candidate is informed at least 1 month before the end of the contract that it will not be extended.